 - Confidentiality, where possible, will be maintained during the investigation of a complaint.

-- A college community member, who lodges a complaint, as well as any person providing relevant information, shall be protected from any form of retaliation.
+- A university community member, who lodges a complaint, as well as any person providing relevant information, shall be protected from any form of retaliation.

 - This procedure is not necessarily limited to the workplace or work hours.
 Harassing or discriminatory conduct that occurs away from the physical workplace but that has implications or repercussions in the workplace falls under this procedure and affiliated guidelines.

 - Any breach of the Respectful Workplace Procedure may lead to disciplinary action, up to and including dismissal.